 - Inclusion in FIN’s community of practice to enable you to share experiences and learn from our community of Guides.

-Our in-person trainings are frequently family-friendly, so children are also invited to attend if the group of participants and setting make this possible.
+Our in-person trainings are frequently family-friendly, so children are also invited to attend if the group of participants, available teaching assistants, and setting make this possible.

-In addition to the in-person training, there will also be approximately three hours of reading and reflection for participants to prepare beforehand.
+In addition to the in-person portion of the training, there will also be approximately three hours of reading and reflection for participants to prepare beforehand.

 How and How Much?